 Based in the firm’s San Francisco office, Deborah Rosenthal brings 25 years of experience as a litigator to the firm’s asbestos, sexual abuse, and personal injury practice groups.
 She has helped secure millions of dollars in verdicts and settlements on her clients’ behalf, against defective product manufacturers, oil and shipping companies, telecom carriers, and other institutional and individual wrongdoers.

-Growing up in Los Angeles in the 1970s and 1980s, Deborah observed pervasive racial and socioeconomic disparities and rampant gender inequality.
+Growing up in Los Angeles in the 1970s and 1980s, Deborah observed pervasive racial and socioeconomic disparities and gender bias.
 She initially became a lawyer to help primarily women and girls who had been exploited and abused.
 Over the years, her practice evolved to encompass a broad array of individuals who suffered a wide range of damages from the misconduct of corporations and people that misuse their power to the detriment of others.

 “When it works, the civil justice system can restore a sense of fairness and dignity that few other avenues can,” Deborah said.
 “We have to fight not only for redress for our clients but also to ensure that the system continues to function as it should.”